Cyber Resilience and Internet Safety (CRIS)

 RSHP Lesson Plans:

-Lesson plans with full guidance on how to deliver and lead discussions on the subject of ‘Online/Offline Friends’, ‘Where do we go Online’ and
+Lesson plans with full guidance on how to deliver and lead discussions on the subject of Cyber Resilience and Internet Safety, including Digital Wellbeing

 I can keep myself safe and secure in online environments and I am aware of the importance and consequences of doing this for myself and others.